n-hundenborn/diabetes-forecasting/README.md

 To install all python dependencies defined in _requirements.txt_ run:

-    pipenv install -r requirements.txt and select the newly created environment (something like: _diabetes_forecasting-_...) if necessary on the top right corner of VS Code.
+    pipenv install -r requirements.txt and select the newly created environment (something like: _diabetes_forecasting-_...), if necessary on the top right corner of VS Code.
 When you first run a jupyter notebook cell in a new python environment, click install in the popup that opens.